Skip to Content

 On This Page

 The behavior of foreign investors is difficult to predict and depends on a number of factors, including conventional wisdom, prior experience, perception and tolerance of economic and political risk, and long-term objectives.
-A survey of the literature on the effect of terrorism on FDI is mixed as to whether or not it has an impact on FDI flows.
+A survey of the literature on the effect of terrorism on Foreign Direct Investment (FDI) is mixed as to whether or not it has an impact on FDI flows.
+1

-One would think that acts of terrorism would have a negative impact on Foreign Direct Investment (FDI) flows to affected countries.
+One would think that acts of terrorism would have a negative impact on FDI flows to affected countries.
 Common sense dictates that the loss of foreign investor confidence following acts of terrorism would prompt large outflows of capital in affected countries, and that once a country is branded a terrorist target, it would attract reduced levels of FDI.
 Some academic studies have demonstrated that sometimes this is in fact the case.
 However, foreign investor sentiment is not always dictated by common sense.
 The lure of profit and desire to establish trade partnerships is often a stronger motivational force than perceived political risk is a disincentive to invest.

 Although the growth of global terrorism is indeed on the minds of some corporate decision makers when contemplating whether or not to invest abroad, it has not, apparently, prevented many of them from deciding to invest in the post-9/11 developing world.
-According to the United Nations Conference on Trade and Development (UNCTAD) 1, FDI flows to the developing world surged 200 percent between 2000 and 2004, up from 18 percent to 36 percent of global FDI.
+According to the United Nations Conference on Trade and Development (UNCTAD) 2, FDI flows to the developing world surged 200 percent between 2000 and 2004, up from 18 percent to 36 percent of global FDI.
 During the same period, FDI flows to developed countries plunged 27 percent, from 81 percent to 59 percent of global FDI.
 In every category of developed countries cited, the inward FDI trend is down significantly, while in every developing country category, the inward FDI trend is sharply higher.
-Although the vast majority of terrorist attacks take place in developing countries, 2 the FDI trend is clear.
+Although the vast majority of terrorist attacks take place in developing countries, 3 the FDI trend is clear.

-Further to this point, the United Nations (UN) has put together a ranking of inward FDI for 2001-2003 3 which measures the amount of FDI countries receive relative to their economic size (calculated as the ratio of a country's share of global FDI inflows to its share of global GDP) with some surprising results.
+Further to this point, the United Nations (UN) has put together a ranking of inward FDI for 2001-2003 4 which measures the amount of FDI countries receive relative to their economic size (calculated as the ratio of a country's share of global FDI inflows to its share of global GDP) with some surprising results.
 Third, fifth, and seventh on the list are Azerbaijan, Angola, and The Gambia, respectively.
 Investment in oil and gas exploration and development accounts for much of the investor interest in these countries.
 Interestingly, of the top 20 performers, only 3 were developed countries.
 Germany was ranked 102nd, the United States 112th, and Japan 132nd, out of 140 total.

 Does this mean that perceived terrorism risk negatively effects FDI decision making?
 That undoubtedly depends, of course, on where one intends to invest.
 Clearly, a company considering investing in Iraq would have far greater concerns about terrorism than one investing in Canada.
-Interviews and surveys of executives in multinational corporations in the 1960s and 1970s 4 found political events to be one of the most important factors influencing foreign investment decisions.
+Interviews and surveys of executives in multinational corporations in the 1960s and 1970s 5 found political events to be one of the most important factors influencing foreign investment decisions.
 This was no doubt due in large part to the Cold War and the perception that "regime change" could have stark implications for foreign operations.

 It appears that times have changed, however.
 Consulting firm A.T.
 Kearney produces an annual publication, The FDI Confidence Index, in which it polls top decision makers in the world's largest 1,000 companies and asks their opinions on a range of FDI-related issues.
 The conclusions are also surprising.
-In 2003 corporate leaders' top pick for global event most likely to influence their investment decision was recovery of the U.S. economy.
+In 2003 corporate leaders' top pick for global event most likely to influence their investment decision was recovery of the US economy.
 Terrorism and security concerns were tied with the Middle East conflict for number 7 on the list of 11 concerns.
-5
+6

-In 2004, with the U.S. economy on the rebound, its recovery was still the top pick, but down from 84 percent to 60 percent of respondents' concerns.
+In 2004, with the US economy on the rebound, its recovery was still the top pick, but down from 84 percent to 60 percent of respondents' concerns.
 The list of decision maker concerns had grown from 11 to 15, with terrorism and security staying stationary at number 7, this time tied with concerns about rising interest rates.
-6 Although the A.T.
+7 Although the A.T.
 Kearney studies do not focus on specific countries, it is worth noting that in each instance, economic concerns outweighed political concerns by a large margin.
-In addition to recovery of the U.S. economy, the other top four concerns in 2004 were the impact of global or regional trade initiatives, the threat of global deflation, and the depreciation of the U.S. dollar.
+In addition to recovery of the US economy, the other top four concerns in 2004 were the impact of global or regional trade initiatives, the threat of global deflation, and the depreciation of the US dollar.
 On this basis, it does not appear that terrorism per se has a heavy influence on FDI decision making.

 Empirical studies examining the link between perceived political risk, terrorism, and FDI flows have yielded contradictory results.
 Some have found linkages, while others have not.
 Those that have found linkages tended to be older studies.
 Some of the newer studies challenge the previous results.
 Some empirical studies have tended to put more emphasis on macroeconomic variables as explanatory factors in FDI flows, while others stress the importance of political variables.
 In practice and in theory, it appears difficult to make a clear-cut distinction between political and economic variables as definitive sources of influence, and it is reasonable to conclude that FDI decisions in developing countries are determined both by political and economic factors.
-7
+8

-In their largest decline, the U.S. markets dropped 21 percent over an 11-day period when Germany invaded France in 1940 and took 795 days to recover to their pre-event level.
+In their largest decline, the US markets dropped 21 percent over an 11-day period when Germany invaded France in 1940 and took 795 days to recover to their pre-event level.
 After 9/11, the markets dropped just 8 percent over an 11-day period and took just 40 days to recover.
 Other financial markets were not as resilient.
 For example, over the 11-day period following 9/11, Norway's stock market dropped 25 percent and took 107 days to recover.
-One possible reason for the favorable U.S. performance is that the Fed took steps to provide liquidity throughout the banking and financial sector.
+One possible reason for the favorable US performance is that the Fed took steps to provide liquidity throughout the banking and financial sector.
 This serves to emphasize that post-event investor perceptions can to a limited degree be managed by effective government response.

-In a recent study done at Pennsylvania State University 10 (PSU), the effect of economic globalization on transnational terrorist incidents was examined statistically using a sample of 112 countries during the period 1975 to 1997.
+In a recent study done at Pennsylvania State University 11 (PSU), the effect of economic globalization on transnational terrorist incidents was examined statistically using a sample of 112 countries during the period 1975 to 1997.
 The strong results show that FDI, trade, and portfolio investment have no direct positive effect on the number of transnational terrorist incidents among countries, and that the economic development of a given country and its trading partners reduce the number of terrorist incidents in a given country.
 To the extent that FDI and trade promote economic development, they have an indirect negative effect on transnational terrorism.
 Perhaps the decision makers polled in the A.T.
 Kearney studies knew intuitively what the PSU study proved statistically—that economic development is a deterrent to terrorism.

-A related recent study done at PSU 11 probed whether democratic forms of government reduce the number of terrorist attacks.
+A related recent study done at PSU 12 probed whether democratic forms of government reduce the number of terrorist attacks.
 In this case, 119 countries were examined between 1975 and 1997.
 Contrary to some earlier academic studies on this subject, which promote the idea that terrorist groups are more often found in countries with democratic forms of government than authoritarian forms of government, the author found that some aspects of democracy—such as higher electoral participation, which produces a high degree of satisfaction among a general population—tend to reduce the number of transnational terrorist incidents, while other aspects of democracy—such as a system of strong checks and balances and the ability to restrict press freedoms—often serve to increase the number of such incidents.

-The argument made in both PSU studies makes sense and are backed up by statistics, yet they do not address the fact that many countries with vastly different histories and forms of government have experienced long-term terrorism 12 on their soil (for example, Colombia, Israel, Turkey, Nepal, India, Pakistan, the Philippines, Spain, the United Kingdom, Saudi Arabia, and Algeria).
+The argument made in both PSU studies makes sense and are backed up by statistics, yet they do not address the fact that many countries with vastly different histories and forms of government have experienced long-term terrorism 13 on their soil (for example, Colombia, Israel, Turkey, Nepal, India, Pakistan, the Philippines, Spain, the United Kingdom, Saudi Arabia, and Algeria).
 The same is true of countries with "new" terrorism problems (such as the United States and Thailand).
 More often than not, it appears that countries with significant terrorist acts tend to have democratic forms of government.
 Terrorism does not appear to occur with great frequency in countries with authoritarian or communist forms of government, which lends credence to the earlier academic studies.
 In the complicated world of terrorism, undoubtedly, both sets of arguments are true and neither is true.

 The same PSU author produced another interesting empirical recent study examining the impact of political violence (PV) on FDI.
-13 The study posits that terrorist incidents do not produce any statistically significant effect on the likelihood that a country will be chosen as an investment destination, or on the amount of FDI it receives.
+14 The study posits that terrorist incidents do not produce any statistically significant effect on the likelihood that a country will be chosen as an investment destination, or on the amount of FDI it receives.
 Further, it states that unanticipated acts of terrorism do not generate any changes in investor behavior, either in terms of investment location choice or the amount of investment.

-However, a study done on the impact of terrorism and FDI in Spain and Greece 14 arrived at a completely different conclusion—that acts of terrorism had a significant and persistent negative impact on net FDI.
+However, a study done on the impact of terrorism and FDI in Spain and Greece 15 arrived at a completely different conclusion—that acts of terrorism had a significant and persistent negative impact on net FDI.
 They concluded that 1 year's worth of terrorism discouraged net FDI by 13.5 percent annually in Spain and 11.9 percent annually in Greece.
 On this basis, it was concluded that smaller countries that face a persistent threat of terrorism may incur economic costs in the form of reduced investment and economic growth.

-Related to this, the same authors of the previously cited Harvard study produced a case study on the economic costs of the Basque conflict 15 and concluded that there is evidence of negative economic impact associated with terrorism in the Basque portion of Spain.
+Related to this, the same authors of the previously cited Harvard study produced a case study on the economic costs of the Basque conflict 16 and concluded that there is evidence of negative economic impact associated with terrorism in the Basque portion of Spain.
 On average, the conflict resulted in a 10 percent gap between per capita GDP of a comparable region without terrorism over a 2-decade period.
 Moreover, changes in per capita GDP were shown to be associated with the level of terrorist activity.
 The authors also demonstrate that once a ceasefire came into effect in 1998-1999, Basque stocks outperformed non-Basque stocks.
 When the cease-fire ended, non-Basque stocks outperformed Basque stocks.

 An interesting corollary is the research done by the Asian Development Bank (ADB) when it created a terrorism insurance facility for investors in Pakistan.
 ADB learned that in nearly every instance, acts of terrorism in Pakistan were directed at government and/or military targets, and that commercial loss (if any) was nearly always the result of collateral damage.
 A survey of local insurance companies in Pakistan revealed that the incidence of commercial loss due to acts of terrorism was almost zero.
 This is in sharp contrast to the image of Pakistan that prevails in the global media, where it is portrayed as a poor place to invest because of perceived terrorism risk.
 Yet 9/11 produced more than $50 billion in commercial losses in the United States, and it remains one of the top FDI destinations.
 This demonstrates just how flawed common perceptions of risk can be.